-- A. A declaration that Fla.
-Stat. § 106.143(3) is unconstitutional on its face as it violates the First Amendment right of free speech; - B. A declaration that Fla.
-Stat. § 106.143(3), as applied to Mr. Hetherington's expression of affiliation with the Republican Party while running for nonpartisan public office, unconstitutionally violates the First Amendment right of free speech; - C. Preliminary and permanent injunctive relief barring the injunction, from enforcing Florida Stat. § 106.143(3) or any successor section thereto against Plaintiff Kells Hetherington's expression of identification with the Republican Party while running for nonpartisan public office;
+A. A declaration that Fla.
+Stat. §§ 106.143(3) and 97.021(23) are facially unconstitutional as they violate the First Amendment right of free speech;

+B. A declaration that Fla.
+Stat. §§ 106.143(3) and 97.021(23), as applied to Mr. Hetherington's expression of affiliation with the Republican Party while running for nonpartisan public office, unconstitutionally violate the First Amendment right of free speech;

-Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them who receive actual notice of the injunction, from enforcing Florida Stat. § 106.143(3) or any successor section thereto. - D. Preliminary and permanent injunctive relief barring
+C. Preliminary and permanent injunctive relief barring Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them who receive actual notice of the injunction, from enforcing Florida Stat. §§ 106.143(3) and 97.021(23) or any successor sections thereto.

-Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them who receive actual notice of s/ Owen Yeates
+D. Preliminary and permanent injunctive relief barring Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them who receive actual notice of the injunction, from enforcing Florida Stat. §§ 106.143(3) and